KirillRusanov/WebBankSystem/README.md

 </p>
 <p>
 There is an access control system.
-To have access, you need to register / authorize / stages of verification.
+To have access, you need to register / authorize / verification stages.
 The user is given the opportunity to view the profile, where it is possible to install a photo and see the translation history.
 There is a system for managing accounts and cards .